tjgran01/GunDeathsEDA/README.md

 `2. print("Here is a {0} string.".format(x))`

 __Note__: This project has been tested only on MacOSX Sierra (don't get with the times when it comes to to High Sierra), but it should work in most MacOS and Linux environments, and probably Windows as well.
-I don't believe I am doing anything that won't be platform independent.
+I don't believe I am doing anything that wouldn't be platform independent.

 ### Installing Requirements.